cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   return []
 }
 ```
+- **Caller**
-- Initiator:
+  - The ABCI application.
-  - ABCI.
+- **Trigger Event**
+  - An `EndBlock` message is received from the consensus engine; `EndBlock` messages are sent once per block.
 - **Precondition**
-  - An `EndBlock` message is received from the consensus engine.
-  - The provider Staking module has an up-to-date list of validator updates for every consumer chain registered.
+  - True.
 - **Postcondition**
+  - A list of validator updates `valUpdates` is obtained from the provider Staking module.
   - For every consumer chain with `chainId`
-    - A list of validator updates `valUpdates` is obtained from the provider Staking module.
     - If either `valUpdates` is not empty or there were unbonding operations initiated during this block,
       then a `VSCPacketData` is created and appended to the list of pending VSCPackets associated to `chainId`, i.e., `pendingVSCPackets[chainId]`.
     - If there is an established CCV channel for the the consumer chain with `chainId`, then